0x6d64/phrugal/doc/configuration.rst

   18     building
  ====== =========================

-In phrugal, we simplify the output and *do not** output all of the listed elements.
+In phrugal, the geocode item accepts a parameter called "name_parts" that defines what parts of the returned address data shall be included.
+Note that parts that don't contain any data will be omitted.

-Phrugal limits the output to the following parts:
+The default list is this:

 * country
 * state